 - Pinch of salt and pepper

-Next, bring the water to a boil, and then reduce it to a simmer for about 10 to 15 minutes, or until the potatoes are tender.
-After they are tender, take the potatoes out of the pot, set them aside to cool off, and pour the water from the pot.
+Bring the water to a boil and then reduce it to a simmer for about 10 to 15 minutes or until the potatoes are tender.

 After that, add the cooled potatoes, the smoked paprika, and a pinch of salt and pepper to the mix.
-Cook the food until the potatoes begin to turn brown, which should take five minutes or so.
+Cook the food for five minutes until the potatoes begin to turn brown.

-Next, cut your leftover steak into cubes that are about an inch in size, making your cuts against the grain of the meat to help make it more tender.
-Cook the food for a few more minutes, making sure your steak gets warmed up.
+Next, cut your leftover steak into cubes about an inch in size, making your cuts against the grain of the meat to help make it more tender.

 One way to warm up the leftover steak faster is by leaving it out of the fridge for about 30 minutes before heating it.
 This will help you avoid burning the vegetables while you wait for the steak to get warm.

-Salad with Steak
+Recipe 7: Salad with Steak

 One way you can incorporate your leftover tough steak into something healthy is by using it in a salad.

-To create a salad that is fresh and full of flavor, use arugula and spinach as the base, and top it with strips of your leftover steak.
-Then add cherry tomatoes that you have cut in half to get juices flowing onto your salad, sliced cucumbers, and chunks of avocado, which adds a creamy texture to the salad.
+To create a salad that is fresh and full of flavor, use arugula and spinach as the base and top it with strips of your leftover steak.

-For the dressing, balsamic vinegar is the perfect choice as it works very well in combination with the salad’s ingredients.
+For the dressing, balsamic vinegar is the perfect choice as it works well in combination with the salad’s ingredients.
 However, feel free to get creative with both the dressing and vegetables you use.

 No matter what you opt for in the salad, since steak is involved, you probably can’t go wrong.